dgatf/sct101ctm/README.md

 # Install Ubuntu 19.04 on Schneider SCT101CTM

 This document describes the process to install Ubuntu 19.04 on Schneider SCT101CTM.
-It is required a working installation of Ubuntu
+It is required a working installation of Ubuntu to prepare the ISO

 ## Prepare the ISO in a USB stick on a Ubuntu installation